Van Buren, Maine: Education

 Van Buren is part of the Maine School Administrative District No. 24 school system, which contains two schools: Van Buren District Elementary School and Van Buren District Secondary School.

 Demographics

-Van Buren is part of Francophone North America; 76.6 percent of residents are habitual speakers of French.
+Van Buren is part of Francophone North America; according to the most recent American Community Survey data, up to 44.7% of the population age 5 and older speak French at home.
 Links with Québec and New Brunswick are consequently strong.